 A severe form of preeclampsia characterized by hemolysis (H), elevated liver enzymes (EL), and low platelets (LP) in a pregnant or puerperal patient (usually within 7 days of delivery).
 An affected patient often displays hypertension and proteinuria (80% to 85%), epigastric/right upper quadrant (RUQ) pain (40% to 100%), nausea, vomiting, headache, and malaise.
 Some patients may present without these signs/symptoms when first evaluated for unexplained thrombocytopenia.
 The diagnosis of HELLP syndrome should be considered in any pregnant patient presenting in the second half of gestation or immediately postpartum with significant new-onset epigastric/RUQ pain until proven otherwise.
-To meet diagnostic criteria, liver transaminases (AST, ALT) should be elevated >70 IU/L, total serum lactate dehydrogenase (LDH) should be 600 IU/L or more, and the platelet count should be <100,000/mm³.
+To meet diagnostic criteria, liver transaminases (aspartate aminotransferase [AST], alanine aminotransferase) should be elevated >70 IU/L, or twice the upper limit of normal concentration, and the platelet count should be <100,000/mm³.
 Hemolysis may be indicated by elevated total bilirubin (>1.2 mg/dL), LDH and AST elevations, characteristic findings (schistocytes) on a peripheral blood smear, hematuria, worsening anemia, and a low serum haptoglobin.

 History and exam

 Professor Emeritus of Obstetrics, Gynecology, and Maternal-Fetal Medicine

 University of Mississippi Medical Center